rkruegs123/code-synth-viewer/README.md

 Each run of the software runs one "category" of stimuli.
 Each category of stimuli is represented as a list in JSON format.
 For example, we used 4 categories of stimuli and therefore our stimuli JSON file consists of 4 lists.

-Each element on the list is a stimulus, represented by a dictionary.
+Each element of a list is a stimulus, represented by a dictionary.
 Each stimulus has several required properties:
 * prompt: The text to display as the stimulus prompt
 * text: The text to appear in the body of the text editor.
 * line/character: The position at which the cursor in the editor should start.
 For example, for our questions that required filling in a blank, we included a series of underscores ('\_') in the text section and denoted the line and character as the middle of these underscores.